tthecoder15/T3A1-Workbook/README.md

 A core challenge creating the application was designing the database to allow for RESTful endpoints.
 When I began the project, I found it challenging to identify what data needed to be stored and how to best structure the database tables.
 Specifically, the task of normalising the data was daunting.
 To handle this macro challenge, I broke down the task down into its technical and conceptual elements.
 First, I found it helpful to research similar API tools that childcare businesses used to facilitate their data and communication.
 I then identified the features that my application needed to emulate these applications and read reviews to get inspiration for how to improve them.
 For example, one key design choice that affected the database was to improve the security of the app by reducing the amount of personal input data required.
 To refine the tables, I completed additional research into ERD diagrams and compared my work to industry examples.
 Gradually, I improved the tables by considering the data that should be available at the different endpoints based on different imagined user stories.
 In addition, I continued to review the table designs throughout the API's implementation which highlighted simplifying changes such as using populated foreign keys with specific data to make the returns clearer and allowed me to remove repetitive columns.

 In addition to database design skills, the task required me to improve my understanding of models and schemas as well as my ability to leverage software documentation.
 Connecting the Flask routes to the database was simple to implement yet, as I continued programming, I found that my models allowed users to input flawed data which would raise errors. marshmallow's validation tools proved a powerful and convenient way to prevent these errors but, I did not initially understand the breadth of methods available.
 For example, the API featured input routes where I wanted users choose one of three values yet I was not able to design a front-end solution to enforce this.
 In this instance, I was able to refer to the marshmallow documentation and find the ```OneOf()``` validator which was perfect for the situation.
-In addition, I had trouble handling datatype errors which would arise when POST requests were submitted with  formatting inconsistencies.
+In addition, I had trouble handling data type errors which would arise when POST requests were submitted with  formatting inconsistencies.
 One example of this was, when handling a phone number, Python disregards an initial zero digit which, in turn, would raise a marshmallow validation error.
 This was challenging to identify but, after logging the data at each stage, I was able find the error and convert a number input to a string before adding the zero again, knowing that marshmallow can interpret both numbers and strings.
 Another example was handling boolean values for an ```is_admin``` attribute.
 The request body would inconsistently be interpretted and it took lengthy troubleshooting to recognise that an error would arise when the boolean was not submitted as a string.
 I solved this issue by generating a matching boolean value based on the input string allowing users to submit either a boolean or a string and get the same result.
 Each of these issues required patient research and a more through understanding of Flask, marshmallow and SQLAlchemy behaviours.
 Preventing these issues at the API level makes the project more robust and easy to incorporate into a front-end application.

 Designing and creating a server API required technical knowledge of how to use a Flask, PostgreSQL, SQLAlchemy and marshmallow tech stack as well as the ability to troubleshoot errors in a pragmatic way.
 In addition, a key challenge of creating a successful API is designing the database in a considered way.
 With each challenge, I was able to overcome the problem with research and patience.

 ## Q6.
 With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature /6

-- here's what I would do differently
-- Evaluates effectiveness of knowledge and skills accurately, providing examples, and providing an insightful improvement on each skill

 One significant project I recently completed was creating a CLI application using Python.
 The application works by presenting the user with a string describing a mysterys Pokemon trading card.
 After receiving a hint, the user can guess the card or receive one or two more hints before guessing it.
 The user's guess is evaluated, with a simple validator that checks for typos to give the user a second chance, and the player receives points or the chance to play again if they are right or wrong.
 After each correct answer the user's score is compared to the leaderboard and, if it is higher, they can save their score with a name.
 Within the game there is an easy and hard mode as well.
 When creating this app, I had one week to design and implement it and I used a rudimentary Agile methodology to complete the task in time.
 Reflecting upon the project, there are clear improvements I would make to my project management processes and skills for future tasks.